c3cilia/ruby/ruby_recipes.md

 * Give 4 ways of expressing regular expression
 * what is #{} for when used inside a string
 * What is this =~ operator used for?

+##New Way of visualizing this
+Everything in ruby is an object.
+You should visualize yourself as an object.
+Think about the many things that make that object and the many things that the object can possibly do.

+All objects are happy to tell you what methods are possible.
+Just call the the .method method on the object.